Matrix Product States for Modulated Topological Phases: Crystalline Equivalence Principle and Lieb-Schultz-Mattis Constraints: Application

-When the local symmetry operators form a projective representation, following the same analysis that leads to Eq.~\eqref{eq:linearity}, we now arrive at \ie \boxed{\frac{\omega(a,b)}{\omega(t(a),t(b))}=\nu(a,b)\frac{e^{i\theta_0(ab)}}{e^{i\theta_0(a)}e^{i\theta_0(b)}}\,. } \fe This means that $\nu (a,b)$ should belong to the same cohomology class as ${\omega(a,b)}/{\omega(t(a),t(b))}$.
+When the local symmetry operators form a projective representation, following the same analysis that leads to Eq.~\eqref{eq:linearity}, we now arrive at \ie \boxed{\frac{\omega(a,b)}{\omega(t(a),t(b))}=\nu(a,b)\frac{e^{i\theta_0(ab)}}{e^{i\theta_0(a)}e^{i\theta_0(b)}}\,. } \fe This means that $\nu (a,b)$ belongs to the same cohomology class as ${\omega(a,b)}/{\omega(t(a),t(b))}$.
 Given a specific $\nu(a,b)$, there may or may exist a cohomology class $\omega(a,b)$ that solves this condition.
 The solution does not exist if $\nu(a,b)\notin (T^*-1)H^2(G_{\text{int}},U(1))$.
-In this case, the local projective representation is intrinsically incompatible with the existence of modulated SPTs, i.e., symmetric short-ranged entangled ground state, which implies an LSM anomaly of the modulated symmetry.
-On the other hand, if $\nu(a,b)\in (T^*-1)H^2(G_{\text{int}},U(1))$, there exist such an $\omega(a,b)$ that solves the condition.
-We can obtain the other solutions by multiplying $\omega(a,b)$ by a 2-cocycle $\omega'(a,b)$ whose cohomology class is invariant under translation.
-In this case, the classification of modulated SPT is identical to the one we obtained assuming the local representations are linear.
-Although in this case, symmetric short-ranged entangled ground states are allowed, we can still deduce an SPT-LSM constraint for these ground state wave functions analogous to the ones discovered in Ref.~\cite{Lu_2024,Jiang_2021,Pace_2025} when $\nu(a,b)$ belongs to nontrivial cohomology class.
-If $\nu(a,b)$ is nontrivial, the solution $\omega(a,b)$ to the condition must be a nontrivial 2-cocycle.
-Thus, the SPT phases must host nontrivial edge modes with projective symmetry action and the ground state wave function must carry nontrivial entanglement due to the degeneracy in the entanglement spectrum.
+In this case, the local projective representation is intrinsically incompatible with the existence of modulated SPT phases, i.e., symmetric short-ranged entangled ground state, which implies an LSM anomaly of the modulated symmetry.
+On the other hand, if $\nu(a,b)\in (T^*-1)H^2(G_{\text{int}},U(1))$, there exists such an $\omega(a,b)$ that solves the condition.
+We can obtain the other solutions by multiplying $\omega(a,b)$ by a 2-cocycle $\Omega(a,b)$ whose cohomology class is invariant under translation.
+In this case, the classification of modulated SPT phases is identical to the one we obtained under the assumption of linear local representations.
+Although symmetric short-ranged entangled ground states are allowed, we can still deduce an SPT-LSM constraint on these ground state wave functions, analogous to the ones discovered in Ref.~\cite{Lu_2024,Jiang_2021,Pace_2025}, whenever $\nu(a,b)$ represents a nontrivial cohomology class.
+If $\nu(a,b)$ is nontrivial, any solution $\omega(a,b)$ to the condition must be a nontrivial 2-cocycle.
+Thus, the corresponding SPT phases must host nontrivial edge modes with projective symmetry action, and the ground state wave function must carry nontrivial entanglement due to the degeneracy in the entanglement spectrum.
 In particular, this means that a product state cannot be the ground state of a modulated SPT phase.
 As a result, there is no canonical notion of a trivial modulated SPT phase, and the set of the modulated SPT phases forms a torsor rather than a group.